-6.9.1 From 1 January 2005, all turbine-engined aeroplanes having a maximum certificated take-off mass exceeding 5,700 kg or authorized to carry more than 19 passengers have been required to carry and operate ACAS II in the NAT Region.
-TCAS Version 7.0 meets the technical specifications for ACAS II as contained in ICAO Annex 10 Volume IV.
-Pilots should report all ACAS/TCAS Resolution Advisories which occur in the NAT Region to the controlling authority for the airspace involved.
+- 6.9.1 From 1 January 2005, all turbine-engined aeroplanes having a maximum certificated take-off mass exceeding 5,700 kg or authorized to carry more than 19 passengers have been required to carry and operate ACAS II in the NAT Region.
+The technical specifications for ACAS II are contained in ICAO Annex 10 Volume IV.
+Compliance with this requirement can be achieved through the implementation of traffic alert and collision avoidance system (TCAS) Version 7.1 as specified in RTCA/DO-185B or EUROCAE/ED-143.
+With effect from 1 January 2017, all ACAS units must comply with this requirement. - 6.9.2 Pilots should report all ACAS/TCAS Resolution Advisories which occur in the NAT Region to the controlling authority for the airspace involved.
 (See further on this in Chapter 13.)